-Figure 7: Top ten hazardous chemicals and pollutants of serious public health concern61
+Figure 7: Top ten hazardous chemicals and pollutants of serious public health concern

-One of the main problems in dealing with chemicals is the large gap in publically-accessible data on chemical performance and safety.
-Of the tens of thousands of chemicals on the market, few have been thoroughly evaluated to determine their effects on human health and the environment62 (Figure 8).
-Moreover, the assessment of the health risk of chemical substances focuses primarily on the effects of individual substances for determining the doses of toxicological concern, and have a limited ability to evaluate the combined impact of chemical mixtures^{63,64}.
-The European Union Registration, Evaluation, Authorisation and Restriction of Chemicals (REACH) legislation requires companies to identify and manage the risks linked to the substances they manufacture.
+One of the main problems in dealing with chemicals is the large gap in publically-accessible data on chemical performance and safety together with the lack of information throuout supply chains and to consumers of the chemical composition of products, articles and waste streams.
+Of the tens of thousands of chemicals on the market, few have been thoroughly evaluated to determine their effects on human health and the environment (Figure 8).
+Moreover, the assessment of the health risk of chemical substances focuses primarily on the effects of individual substances for determining the doses of toxicological concern, and have a limited ability to evaluate the combined impact of chemical mixtures.
+The European Union Registration, Evaluation, Authorisation and Restriction of Chemicals (REACH) legislation requires companies to identify and manage the risks

+Comment [A15]: This list is quite outdated, many are legacy chemicals.
+The report should focus more on the chemicals most widely used today.
+Certain chemicals have been banned or phased out, but new, dangerous chemicals have been developed are now widely being used even in consumer goods.
+This is somehow mention further down in the paragraph, but the currently used chemicals should be given much more attention here.
+Better refer to chemicals listed in tables 2 to 5 linked to the substances they manufacture.
 However, this legislation only focuses on individual substances, disregarding the effects of combined exposure to mixtures of chemical and physical agents.
-To date, under the pre-registration requirement of the European Union's chemicals regulation, REACH, over 145,000 chemical substances have been pre-registered65.
+To date, under the pre-registration requirement of the European Union's chemicals regulation, REACH, over 145,000 chemical substances have been pre-registered.
 This gives a reasonable indication of the approximate number of chemicals in commerce globally.
-In June 2017 the ICCA Global Product Strategy Chemicals Portal provided access to data for over 4,500 chemicals66.
+In June 2017 the ICCA Global Product Strategy Chemicals Portal provided access to data for over 4,500 chemicals.

 Figure 8: Testing of chemicals and data gaps.
-Out of a set of 95 000 industrial chemicals, 2200 had data on acute aquatic toxicity, 1000 on the extent to which they build up in the environment (bio-concentration factors), and 220 on how long it takes them to break down (biodegradation half-lives).67
+Out of a set of 95 000 industrial chemicals, 2200 had data on acute aquatic toxicity, 1000 on the extent to which they build up in the environment (bio-concentration factors), and 220 on how long it takes them to break down (biodegradation half-lives).

-The major route of human and environmental exposure is through food or water intake.
+A major route of human and environmental exposure is through food or water intake.
 Food safety is therefore intimately linked to the state of the environment, the soil and land where food is produced, the marine environment where fish live, as well as the water that is used for food production - at farm production level but also further down the chain in food processing, washing, and preparation.
 The joint Food and Agriculture Organization/WHO committee on food additives carries out food safety risk assessments on food additives, contaminants and residues of veterinary drugs residues.
+These assessments are showing the growing exposure of people and the environment to pesticide residues.
+Also the growing exposure of farmers and their families to pesticides and the impacts on their health is an issue of high concern thats needs to be addressed.